Vacancies at BTH

 Personal injury insurance for doctoral students and employees

-All registered doctoral students and employees at BTH are covered by personal injury insurance during study/work hours and when traveling directly between the place of residence and the place where study/work hours are spent.
+All registered doctoral students and employees at BTH are covered by personal injury insurance during study/work hours and when travelling directly between the place of residence and the place where study/work hours are spent.

 For university employees there is also a complementary personal injury insurance called PSA (Personal Injury Agreement, personskadeavtal).
 The insurance company AFA pays compensation under the PSA for loss of income, expenses, and physical and mental suffering.
 More information here.